groupserver/gs.option/README.txt

 To get a value for an option the code the system specifies the identifier and the value is returned, set to the correct type.

 An option identifier is made up of a module identifier and an option identifier.
-These are used to create an instance that can get the option.
-For example, to get the ``app_id`` option for the ``gs.profile.signup.facebook`` module the following would be called::
+These are used to create an instance that can get and set the option.
+For example, to get the ``app_id`` option of the ``gs.profile.signup.facebook`` module the following would be called::

    >>> option = createObject("groupserver.Option",